alexwatfordphd/restaurant-analysis/README.md

 - Are there any patterns in customers' cuisine preferences?

 ## About the Data
 This analysis uses transaction data from 5,343 unique orders completed between January 1, 2023 and March 31, 2023.
+A total of 12,097 items were sold during this 3-month period, generating ~$159k in revenue.

 #### Key Metrics and Dimensions